Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 Standard_Integer aTmpVar2 = 0; // OK
 ~~~~~

-Uninitialized variables might be kept only within performance-sensitive code blocks and only when their initialization is *guarantied* by following code.
+Uninitialized variables might be kept only within performance-sensitive code blocks and only when their initialization is guaranteed by subsequent code.

-### Do not hide global new
+### Do not hide global *new*

-Avoid hiding the global new operator.
+Avoid hiding the global *new* operator.

 ### Assignment operator

-In operator=() assign to all data members and check for assignment to self.
+In *operator=()* assign to all data members and check for assignment to self.

 ### Float comparison

 Don't check floats for equality or non-equality; check for GT, GE, LT or LE.

 ~~~~~{.cpp}